-Due to the nature of our industry, the majority of our direct supply chains are based in the UK or Europe.
+Due to the nature of our industry, the majority of our direct supply chains for the UK Group are based in the UK or Europe.
 However, we recognise that modern slavery may exist to a greater or lesser extent in most, if not all countries and across all industries.
 We are acutely aware of the need to ensure that all levels of our supply chain (whether they are based locally or further afield) are acting appropriately, responsibly, and legally.